Associate Director Skidmore, Owings & Merrill, Chicago

 As thyssenkrupp redefines technology in the elevator industry, the tower will speed up the integration process in getting these game-changing solutions to market, helping to make cities better than ever before.

-Global High Rise Product Manager, Product Lifecycle Management thyssenkrupp
+Head of Global High Rise Product Manager, Product Lifecycle Management thyssenkrupp

 The Rational Romanticism of the Super-High-Rise